Lometa, Texas

 Lometa (/loʊˈmiːtə/ loh-MEE-tə) is a city in Lampasas County, Texas, United States.
 The population was 753 at the 2020 census.
 It is part of the Killeen-Temple-Fort Hood metropolitan statistical area.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.9 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Lometa has a humid subtropical climate, Cfa.

 History

-The name Lometa originates from an English transliteration of the Spanish word Lomita for "Little hill".
+The name Lometa originates from an English transliteration of the Spanish word lomita meaning "little hill".

 Events

 The annual festivals in Lometa are a spring Diamondback Jubilee, an annual livestock show, and a summer junior rodeo.

 Lometa has one traffic light, a recent improvement as of 2003 from the original four-way stop, in the middle of town.
 On the edge of town is a municipal park with camping sites and a rodeo arena and grounds.

 Lometa was a 200 acre site platted May 17, 1886, as a railroad stop.
 The town was rapidly transferred out of the nearby stagecoach stop of Senterfitt.
 The town had originally been called Montvale, but a change was made in 1886 when an application for a post office was made.

 By 1890, the population included 150 Lometans, and four years later, the town got its first newspaper.
 Another weekly paper was published in 1896, and a third by 1900.